ByErdem/AdvancedEnjoyHint/README.md

 # AdvancedEnjoyHint
-This is an enhanced version of the enjoyhint.js plugin.
-I added labelColor and arrowColor features.
-Also you can find objects in iframe.
-But now, i need to add position features.
-In some cases i need to change the position of the label content.
-But this is currently very mixed.
-I could not fix yet.
-In this case, i need help from you.
-Maybe you can fix more fast.
+Finally I added change position of label content feature.
+For this you have to use xPos and yPos features.
+Also I added hideArrow feature too.
+Sometimes some divs couldn't find, but i don't know this why.
+Maybe you can find a solution.
+Thanks in advance.

 Features: